-- (j) These pro forma adjustments reflect the effect of reverse acquisition accounting by adding the market value of SPX (\$1,003.0), subtracting SPX's December 31, 1997 shareholder deficit (\$43.4), and subtracting the cash payout (\$763.9) which is treated as a dividend by the combined company. - (k) Reflects a reclassification to special charges of \$6.5 of legal costs that were previously classified as other expense (income), net in SPX's 1997 Third Quarter Form 10-Q. - (1) The pro forma condensed combined financial data do not give effect to any integration or restructuring costs, nor to any cost savings, that could result from the combination of the companies.
+- (j) These pro forma adjustments reflect the effect of reverse acquisition accounting by adding the market value of SPX (\$999.6), subtracting SPX's December 31, 1997 shareholder deficit (\$43.4), and subtracting the cash payout (\$757.3) which is treated as a dividend by the combined company. - (k) Reflects a reclassification to special charges of \$6.5 of legal costs that were previously classified as other expense (income), net in SPX's 1997 Third Quarter Form 10-0. - (1) The pro forma condensed combined financial data do not give effect to any integration or restructuring costs, nor to any cost savings, that could result from the combination of the companies.

-The pro forma condensed combined financial data of SPX and the Company for the three months ended November 30, 1997 include special charges of \$110.0 recorded by SPX primarily to combine two divisions and to recognize reduced carrying value of certain assets resulting from the decision to combine the divisions and exit certain product lines.
+The pro forma condensed combined financial data of SPX and the Company for the six months ended February 28, 1998 include special charges of \$110.0 recorded by SPX primarily to combine two divisions and to recognize reduced carrying value of certain assets resulting from the decision to combine the divisions and exit certain product lines.
 See "Selected Historical Financial Data of SPX."

-The pro forma condensed combined financial data of SPX and the Company for the year ended August 31, 1997 include special charges and gains of \$304.0.
-The special charges and gains included a \$4.2 special charge recorded by SPX related to the combination of five divisions into two divisions, a \$6.5 special charge recorded by SPX of anticipated future legal costs associated with the ongoing litigation with Snap-on Incorporated, a \$67.8 write-off of goodwill recorded by SPX related to the acquisitions of Bear Automotive and Allen Testproducts, \$254.1 of repositioning and other special charges recorded by the Company related to facility realignments and rationalizations and other actions, and \$28.6 of gains from the sale of two divisions by the Company.
+The pro forma condensed combined financial data of SPX and the Company for the year ended August 31, 1997 include special charges and gains of \$307.2.
+The special charges and gains included a \$7.4 special charge recorded by SPX related to the combination of five divisions into two divisions, a \$6.5 special charge recorded by SPX of anticipated future legal costs associated with the ongoing litigation with Snap-on Incorporated, a \$67.8 write-off of goodwill recorded by SPX related to the acquisitions of Bear Automotive and Allen Test products, \$254.1 of repositioning and other special charges recorded by the Company related to facility realignments and rationalizations and other actions, and \$28.6 of gains from the sale of two divisions by the Company.
 See "Selected Historical Financial Data of SPX" and "Selected Historical Financial Data of the Company."

 - (m) Represents the historical quarterly cash dividend per share of SPX for the periods presented.
-In April 1997, SPX eliminated its quarterly cash dividend and stated that future share repurchases would be used, when appropriate, for distributions to shareholders. - (n) FAS 128, "Earnings per Share," is a new pronouncement which was issued in February 1997, but not effective until after December 15, 1997.
-The new pronouncement established revised standards for calculating and reporting earnings per share.
-On a pro forma basis, if this standard were adopted for the periods presented, both basic and diluted income (loss) per share would have been equal to primary income (loss) per share.
+In April 1997, SPX eliminated its quarterly cash dividend and stated that future share repurchases would be used, when appropriate, for distributions to shareholders. - (n) Represents the debt incurred by SPX to purchase an additional 0.734 Shares in February 1998.

-PRO FORMA ADJUSTED HISTORICAL FINANCIAL DATA OF SPX (unaudited) (in millions, except per share data)
+PRO FORMA ADJUSTED HISTORICAL FINANCIAL DATA OF SPX (UNAUDITED) (IN MILLIONS, EXCEPT PER SHARE DATA)